50 Amazing Dad Quotes

 And baby teeth are razor sharp

 “There are times when parenthood seems nothing more than feeding the hand that bites you.” –Peter De Vries.
 Parenting can be a truly thankless job—where else can you do everything exactly as the customer ordered it only to have them throw it at you and break down screaming for no reason at all?
 But that doesn’t mean they’re not grateful.
-You’ll just have to wait until they’re 30 for them to tell you.
+You’ll just have to wait until they’re 30 for them to tell you in dad quotes form.

 Babies also like to spike their hair up